SOAP connection

 -

-Allow Weak Ciphers: Select this checkbox to communicate with HTTP servers that use weak ciphers (DES/3DES and RC4).
+Allow weak ciphers: Select to communicate with HTTP servers using weak ciphers (DES/3DES and RC4).

 -

-Set Accept-Encoding to Gzip: Selected by default, this tells the HTTP server that Harmony can accept a Gzip-compressed response.
-In return, Harmony follows the RFC 1952 standard and automatically decompresses Gzip HTTP responses.
-If the server does not use Gzip, Harmony sees that the response is not compressed and handles it as usual.
+Set Accept-Encoding to Gzip: Selected by default, this tells the HTTP server that Harmony can accept Gzip-compressed responses.
+Harmony follows the RFC 1952 standard and automatically decompresses Gzip HTTP responses.
+If the server does not use Gzip, Harmony sees that the response is not compressed and handles it normally.

 Note